6th Foreign Infantry Regiment

 6e REI - 6 REI - Foreign Legion - 1950 - Le Kef - Camp Amyot d'Inville

-The entrance to the Camp Amyot d’Inville at Kasbah of Le Kef, in the 1950s.
+The entrance to Camp Amyot d’Inville in the Kasbah of Le Kef, in the 1950s.
 The camp served as the 6e REI’s HQ in Tunisia until mid-1954.

 Foreign Legion - 1954 - Lieutenant Colonel Jean Rossi

-Lieutenant Colonel Jean Rossi.
-The head of the 6e REI in 1952-54.
+Lieutenant Colonel Jean Rossi, head of the 6e REI from 1952 to 1954.
 During his ten years in the Legion, he spent eight years with the 13e DBLE, mainly in Indochina.
-Before leaving the Legion, he led GPLEA in Algeria for one month.
+Before leaving the Legion, he led the GPLEA in Algeria.

 6e REI - 6 REI - Foreign Legion - 1952 - Tunis - Tunisia